toppa/Shashin/readme.txt

 == Changelog ==

+= 3.0.4 = Automatically crop photos as appropriate when reading old shortcodes

 = 3.0.3 =
 * Fixed display of "crop" input field on media menu for photos and albums
 * Improved exception handling